Medical Devices in the EU Market

 and which is intended to be administered to or used in the Human Body, but does not achieve its principal intended action in or on the Human Body by pharmacological, immunological or metabolic means, although its action may be assisted by such means.

 Importantly, Medical Devices are not drugs.
 While drugs work chemically, metabolically and immunologically, Medical Devices work mechanically, physically or thermally on the body.
-For more information, see the page Distinction between Drugs and Medical Devices.
+For more information, see the page Distinction between Pharmeceuticals and Medical Devices.